unforswearing/applescript/README.md

 A few scripts that use the Location Helper application

 ∫∫ **Application Services**
-Two scripts currently: watch and app for changes/Shutdown an application on a timer.
+watch applications, quit applications on a timer, launch or quit applications via dialog box

 ∫∫ **File and Folder Actions**
 Several scripts I deploy as services.